 By Thang Nam Do*

-*Thang Nam Do is a research fellow with the Zero-Carbon Energy for the Asia-Pacific Grand Challenge Program of the ANU Energy Change Institute and the Crawford School of Public Policy, The Australian National University.
+*About the author: Thang Nam Do is a Research Fellow in the Zero-Carbon Energy for the Asia-Pacific Grand Challenge Program at the ANU Institute for Climate, Energy and Disaster Solutions, The Australian National University.

 Source: This article was published by East Asia Forum